okonomichiyaki/supercat/020-bot-turn-start-here.md

 	- Shuffle drawn Event cards back into stack and select from drawn non-Event cards.
 <#endif>- Is bot winning or tied for first place for a matching ambition?
 	- Is there an ambition marker available?
-		- Select matching card and declare, if bot is winning or ambition not yet declared.
+		- Select matching card and declare, if bot is winning OR ambition not yet declared.
+		- Prefer: ambition that bot is winning
 - Use General Priorities to select card.

 ✦ Can bot surpass with any card?